 Wild Earth Preschool is committed to maintaining a child care facility that is as environmentally healthy as possible by following the guidelines of the Eco-Healthy Child Care Program (EHCC) of the Children's Environmental Health Network.
-These guidelines include the use of least-toxic cleaning, sanitizing, and disinfectant products.
+These guidelines include the use of least-toxic cleaning, sanitizing, and disinfectant products feasible.
 We frequently ventilate the room by opening the windows.
-The preschool staff thoroughly cleans and disinfects the room, materials, and restroom facilities daily when the children are not present in the classroom.
+DZM Staff cleans and disinfects restroom facilities daily when the children are not present in the classroom, and the teachers routinely clean the classroom and toys to prevent the spread of infection.